psydd8/block_release_Feb_2026/README.md

 Reasoning behind those techniques:

-Dan, Rapha, Ed: Visualisations of the price per unit and cost:
+Dan, Rapha, Ed: Outlier editing, duplicate removal and visualisations.

-Outline of techniques:
+Outline of techniques: Uses IQR to replace outliers with more reasonable variables.
+Removes any duplicate entries.
+Also added a visualisation for each item.

-Reasoning behind those techniques:
+Reasoning behind those techniques: Outliers introduce unneccessary skew to data, so replacing them seems helpful.
+Duplicates should be removed as they add unneccessary noise.

 Ollie: README & encoding payment method and location: